shuiruge/Tensor-calculator/README.md

 Tensor-calculator
 =================

+<b>I have gave up this ugly package, turning to xAct which is bloodily elegant.
+So, this package will not be updated then.</b>

 Here is a programme that can calculate the basic tensors in general relativity wirtten by <i>Mathematica</i>.

 (This works well on <i>Mathematica</i> 8.0.)